-The purposes of these rules are to:
+The purpose of these rules is to:

-- provide a basis for safe, fair and equal racing taking account of the guidance in RowSafe and of British Rowing's Safeguarding & Protecting Children Policy. - provide a consistent framework for the regulation and organisation of rowing competitions.
+- provide a basis for safe, fair and equal racing taking account of the guidance in RowSafe and in British Rowing's Safeguarding Strategy and Policies. - provide a consistent framework for the regulation and organisation of rowing competitions.